Michael V. Lewis

 Michael V. Lewis (born July 6, 1963) is an American CEO and entrepreneur in media, entertainment and technology.
-After holding the position of Senior Vice President of InterMedia, a media investment banking and advisory company, he cofounded and was CEO of L-Squared Entertainment, an award winning digital entertainment studio.
-In 2003, he cofounded and served as CEO of RealD, a global licensor of visual and 3D technologies that maintained the largest 3D cinema platform in the world.
-Michael is also a Marquee Donor to the Motion Picture Television Fund and is a member of the City Year Los Angeles Board of Directors.
+After working as Senior Vice President at InterMedia, a media investment banking and advisory firm, he co-founded and was CEO of L-Squared Entertainment, a digital entertainment studio.
+In 2003, he co-founded and is CEO of RealD, a global licensor of visual and 3D technologies that maintained the largest 3D cinema platform in the world.
+Additionally, Lewis is a prominent donor to the Motion Picture Television Fund and is a member of the City Year Los Angeles Board of Directors.

 Early life and education

-Michael, an only child, grew up in Central Florida.
+Lewis, an only child, grew up in Central Florida.
 His father was a real estate developer and his mother was a linguist and a flight attendant with Pan American Airways.
-Michael became interested in the entertainment industry at age of 14 after viewing Star Wars multiple times.
+Lewis became interested in the entertainment industry at age of 14, after viewing Star Wars multiple times.
 He graduated from the University of Florida in 1985.
-His first job in the film business was as a production assistant on the movie About Last Night starring Demi Moore and Rob Lowe.
+His first job in the film business was as a production assistant on the movie About Last Night, starring Demi Moore and Rob Lowe.